uhyunjung/uhyunjung.github.io/_posts/2025-01-15-[AWS] AWS Cloud Practitioner(CLF-C01) 자격증.md

 ■ Best Practice
   - ex) An ecommerce company has migrated its IT infrastructure from an on-premises data center to the AWS Cloud.
 Cost of application software licenses is the company's direct responsibility.
+- ex) A company wants to modernize and convert a monolithic application into microservices.
+The company wants to move the application to AWS. -> Refactor

 ## Module 16 (Developer Tools)
 ■ CodeCommit : 버전 관리